freddykhant/odin-recipes/README.md

 # 🍴 freddy's recipes

-welcome to freddy's recipes! 👨‍🍳 i'm learning html properly by creating a simple food blog to share my favorite high protein and macro-friendly food recipes for my fellow fitness people
+welcome to freddy's recipes! 👨‍🍳 i'm re-learning html PROPERLY this time by creating a simple food blog to share my favorite high protein and macro-friendly food recipes for my fellow fitness people

 ## 🚀 goals